REI worker organization: SoHo

 On January 21, 2022, 115 workers at REI's SoHo store in Manhattan, New York City, led by Claire Chang, filed the retailer's first NLRB petition for a union vote with the Retail, Wholesale and Department Store Union.
+The SoHo organizing campaign was supported by the Emergency Workplace Organizing Committee.
 Kate Denend, one of the store's organizers, alleged that the company keeps workers classified as part-time for a year, depriving them of benefits, despite working 32 or more hours per week, and often keeps workers under-scheduled following the holiday season.
 She alleged it was a "facade of being a progressive, liberal company", and that none of the workers are "making a living wage".
 Graham Gale, another union organizer, alleged that workers had faced "unsafe working conditions during a global pandemic" and that many of the workers laid off during the pandemic had been at the company for many years and were among the most outspoken about workplace issues.
 Workers involved in organizing and joining the union were reported to be determined to stay with the company, strongly believing in the work that they do, and wanting to make a good workplace better.

 The unionizing workers asked for voluntary recognition by the company, but REI declined.
 The company was accused of union busting, with Artz telling workers that a union was not "needed or beneficial", and managers giving anti-union speeches in required morning meetings, putting up anti-union flyers, and freezing promotions.
 As of February 2022, REI's website stated that "unions exist to collect dues, assess fines, and tell you to go on strike".
 Mother Jones criticized the company for misleading rhetoric around its cooperative status, as it is a consumers' cooperative, not a worker cooperative.
 The company told the magazine that the workers are "REI employees, first and foremost", and "a part of the co-op", but "the presence of union representation will impact [REI's] ability to communicate directly with those employees and resolve concerns as they arise".
 The organizers tweeted about the company's response, pointing to one of the company's slogans, "We go further together", writing: "To us, that means employees need a seat at the table to collaboratively develop our agreements with you."
 REI has continued to reiterate that it is not anti-union, and respects the choice of its workers choice to join a union.